zhongwm/cable/README.md

 ### Resource Safe

-As we can see in the previous sample code, we don't need to concern about connections' management, yet it's managed.
+As we can see in the previous sample code, we don't need to concern about connections' management, yet it's safely managed.

 Connections are guaranteed to be released correctly